 I would classify myself as an artist.
 It took me a while to finally accept that monicker, but that's what I am; AN ARTIST!!!
 I have a wonderful hubs that supports my "talents" in most all avenues, except maybe when the credit card bill comes in the mail...LOL

-And I have 4 great kids and 4 grandchildren that I love to pieces.
-Hope you enjoy my ramblings and my creations...and remember
+And I have 4 great kids and 5 beautiful grandchildren that I love to pieces.
+Come on by and sit a spell and

 "STAMP 'TIL YA CRAMP!!! & "CROP 'TIL YA DROP!!!"